 Knits don't unravel, so I didn't bother hemming my skirt for this casual meet-up.
 Sometimes knits can have a lot of "edge curl" but I didn't find that the case.

-For this outfit, I used the assymetrical stripe knit here
+For this outfit, I used the assymetrical stripe knit here, and the top is a popular Seamwork pattern.

 I'm excited to try this top later over a camisole with wool pants for the office.